 Banquo.
 Thanks, sir -- the like to you.
+Exit Banquo.

 Macbeth.
-Go bid thy mistress, when my drink is ready, She strike upon the bell.
-Get thee to bed. --
+Go bid thy mistress, when my drink is ready,

+She strike upon the bell.
+Get thee to bed. -- Exit.
+45

 Is this a dagger which I see before me,

 The handle toward my hand? -- Come, let me clutch thee. --

 I have thee not, and yet I see thee still.

 Art thou not, fatal vision, sensible

 To feeling as to sight?
-Or art thou but
+Or art thou but 50

 A dagger of the mind, a false creation,

-Proceeding from the heat-pressèd brain? --
+Proceeding from the heat-oppressed brain? --

 I see thee yet, in form as palpable

 As this which now I draw. --

-Thou marshallst me the way that I was going,

-And such an instrument I was to use. --

-Mine eyes are made the fools of the other senses,

-Or else worth all the rest. -- I see thee still,

-And on thy blade and dudgeon gouts of blood,

-Which was not so before. -- There's no such thing.

-It is the bloody business which informs

-Thus to mine eyes. -- Now o'er the one half world

-Nature seems dead, and wicked dreams abuse

-The curtained sleep.
-Witchcraft celebrates

-Pale Hecate's offerings -- and withered murder, Alarum'd by his sentinel, the wolf, Whose howl's his watch, thus with his stealthy pace, With Tarquin's ravishing stride, towards his design Moves like a ghost. -- Thou sure and firm-set earth, Hear not my steps, which way they walk, for fear The very stones prate of my where-about And take the present horror from the time Which now suits with it. -- Whiles I threat, he lives.
-I go, and it is done.
-The bell invites me.
-Hear it not, Duncan, for it is a knell That summons thee to heaven or to hell.
+Thou marshall'st me the way that I was going, 55 And such an instrument I was to use. -- Mine eyes are made the fools of the other senses, Or else worth all the rest. -- I see thee still, And on thy blade and dudgeon gouts of blood, Which was not so before. -- There's no such thing.
+60 It is the bloody business which informs Thus to mine eyes. -- Now o'er the one half world Nature seems dead, and wicked dreams abuse The curtained sleep.
+Witchcraft celebrates Pale Heccat's offerings -- and withered murder, 65 Alarum'd by his sentinel, the wolf, Whose howl's his watch, thus with his stealthy pace, With Tarquin's ravishing sides, towards his design Moves like a ghost. -- Thou sure and firm-set earth, Hear not my steps, which way they walk, for fear 70

+Thy very stones prate of my where-about And take the present horror from the time Which now suits with it. -- Whiles I threat, he lives.
+Words to the heat of deeds too cold breath gives.